JS-goose/portfolio/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/JS-goose/freeCodeCamp-Projects/blob/master/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/JS-goose/freeCodeCamp-Projects/blob/master/LICENSE) file for details.
+You are free to use this project and all of it's files (aside from the ones specific to me) for your own personal/professional use.

+If you'd like to get your own portofolio set up I'd be more than happy to help you with that.
+Contact me here on GitHub, on [Twitter](https://twitter.com/jj_goose), or by e-mail at me @ jonathansexton.me

 ## Acknowledgments
 Thanks to: